-Download ePub file – release 1.01 – requires Library Card
+Download PDF file – release 1.01 – 238 pages

-Download Mobi file – release 1.01 – requires Library Card
+Download ePub file – release 1.01

-Download plain text file – release 1.01 – requires Library Card
+Download Mobi file – release 1.01

-Obeying an ancient tradition, three people undertake a long and perilous journey – The Journey – that takes them from the northern reaches of the Queendom to the Queen’s capital on its southern shore.
+Obeying an ancient tradition, three people undertake a long and perilous journey – the Journey – that takes them from the northern reaches of the Queendom to the Queen’s capital on its southern shore.

+Sir Edmond, the Envoy, former war hero and now diplomat, sets out to serve his country and his Queen.
+Abigail, the Artist, a gifted young sculptress with a passion for torture and pain, hopes to find fame beyond the narrow confines of her remote native province.
 And a young village girl with nothing but her dreams, suddenly finding herself to be the Gift, the personification of an ancient legend, knows that she faces an ordeal of suffering, sexual abuse, and gruesome public death.

 The Journey is a challenge to all three, leaving none of them unchanged.
 While they push on towards their destination, through mounting hardship and dangers, they can not possibly be aware of their destinies ...